 Predict Bitcoin price with Long sort term memory Networks (LSTM)

 So, who wouldn’t want to predict the future prices of bitcoins?
-And be sure that most of the big bank, hedge funds and trading companies use some kind of sophisticated algorithm to do exactly that.
+And be sure that most of the big banks, hedge funds and trading companies use some kind of sophisticated algorithm to do exactly that.
 A sophisticated algorithm?
 What kind of algorithm you may ask?

 We guess that the answer includes deep learning techniques among others, but we couldn’t be certain as no one is willing to reveal their secrets.
 And why should they?